Relativistic bulk viscous fluids of Burgers type and their presence in neutron stars: Burgers-type viscous dynamics

 \subsection{Linearized dynamics about incompressible flows}

 In what follows, we will restrict our attention to flows that are ``almost incompressible''.
+This means that, fixed a reference incompressible flow (i.e. fixed an arbitrary solution of the fluid equations with $\nabla_\mu u^\mu=0$), we will study neighbouring compressible solutions to first order in perturbation theory around such reference incompressible flow.
+This is needed because the Burgers equation is a linear rheological model, and it holds only for small $\nabla_\mu u^\mu$ and $\Pi$.

-To make this intuition mathematically precise, we consider a smooth one-parameter family of solutions $\{\varphi_i (\epsilon),g_{\mu \nu}(\epsilon)\}$ of the fluid equations coupled with gravity, where $\{\varphi_i(0),g_{\mu \nu}(0)\}$ is an incompressible flow, i.e. $\nabla_\mu u^\mu(0)=0$ across all spacetime\footnote{Note that the incompressible flow $\varphi_i(0)$ may be both fast rotating and accelerating, and it may admit strong shear flows (and large gradients in general).
-Our only assumption is that it does not expand.
-Also, note that we are not assuming that the \textit{fluid} itself is incompressible.
-We are just perturbing around a particular incompressible \textit{solution} of the fluid equations (e.g. a star in hydrostatic equilibrium).This is necessary because the Burgers equation is a linear rheological model, and it holds only for small $\nabla_\mu u^\mu$ and $\Pi$.}.
-Furthermore, we assume that $\mathbb{A}^a(0)$ vanishes on some initial Cauchy surface.
+Let us set up the perturbative expansion rigorously.
+We consider a smooth one-parameter family of solutions $\{\varphi_i (\epsilon),g_{\mu \nu}(\epsilon)\}$ of the fluid equations coupled with gravity, where $\{\varphi_i(0),g_{\mu \nu}(0)\}$ is an incompressible flow, i.e. $\nabla_\mu u^\mu(0)=0$ across all spacetime.
+Such incompressible flow $\{\varphi_i(0),g_{\mu \nu}(0)\}$ may be both fast rotating and accelerating, and it may admit strong shear flows (and large gradients in general), but it does not expand.
+Note that we are not assuming that the \textit{fluid} itself is incompressible: We are just considering a particular incompressible \textit{solution} of the fluid equations (e.g. a star in hydrostatic equilibrium).
+Furthermore, we also assume that $\mathbb{A}^a(0)$ vanishes on some initial Cauchy surface.
 Then, equation \eqref{fourteen} implies that $\mathbb{A}^a(0)$ vanishes everywhere, meaning that the solution $\epsilon=0$ is reversible: $[u^\mu\nabla_\mu \mathfrak{s}](0)=0$, and also $\Pi(0)=0$, see equation \eqref{PiI}.
 Thus, since by chain rule